Research Catalogue Extended Guide

 When the upload finished and there is no error, you can view the exposition by clicking the preview button (eye in the top right corner).
 If it is not succesful you can use the error message to see what changes you may need to make and try again.

-Requirements for HTML expositions
+Requirements for HTML Expositions

 There are a few requirements to the zip that is uploaded: